Development

 ```

-Where `<path>` is the path referenced in the manifest.toml, for example "static", and then `<fileName>` and `<extension>` are the specific file and extension within the "static" folder.
+Here, `<path>` is the path referenced in `manifest.toml`, such as `static`.
+Then `<fileName>` and `<extension>` point to the specific file inside that folder.

 {% hint style="info" %}